IvanSchulz/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer.Data/Migrations/MySql/README.MigrateSqlServerToMySql.md

-﻿# Migrating an existing SQL Server Database to MySQL Be aware that by running EnterpriseServer on MySQL SolidCP will perform slower than with SQL Server, because it does not use Stored Procedures but Entity Framework.
+# Migrating an existing SQL Server Database to MySQL
+Be aware that by running EnterpriseServer on MySQL FuseCP will perform slower than with SQL Server, because it does not use Stored Procedures but Entity Framework.
 But if you are using SQL Express, the database size limit of 5GB might be an issue due to the size of the AuditLog.
 So you might consider using MySQL as an alternative.